Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    A third level, is the way metadata is
    inserted in streams which can be a source
    of interoperability issues, especially for live
-   content that needs such meta-data to signal
+   content that needs such metadata to signal
    opportunities for signalling ad insertion,
    or other metadata like timed graphics.
 Examples
-   of such metadata include [[SCTE35]] markers which
+   of such metadata include [[!SCTE35]] markers which
    are often found in broadcast streams and other
-   metadata like ID3 tags [[ID3v2]].
+   metadata like ID3 tags [[!ID3v2]].

    Fourth, for live media handling the timeline
    of the presentation consistently is important.
    This includes correct sampling of media, avoiding
    timeline discontinuities and  synchronizing
-   timestamps attached by different live sources.
+   timestamps attached by different ingest sources such as audio and video.

    Fifth, in streaming workflows it is important